About the Foundation

 History

-The Sasaki Foundation is named for Hideo Sasaki, an internationally renowned landscape architect who was admired for his teaching, critical abilities, and multidisciplinary approach to design.
+The Hideo Sasaki Foundation is named after Hideo Sasaki, a Japanese American landscape architect who came of age in WWII.
+Hideo became internationally renowned and admired for his teaching, critical abilities, and multidisciplinary approach to design.
 As both an educator and a practitioner, he became a leading figure in the modern design movement in mid-twentieth century America.
 He chaired the Harvard Graduate School of Design Department of Landscape Architecture from 1958 to 1968, served on the United States Commission of Fine Arts for presidents Kennedy and Johnson, and in 1956 founded the interdisciplinary design firm, Sasaki, which continues to flourish today.
 He was the first recipient of the American Society of Landscape Architects ASLA Medal in 1971, and in 1973 he received the Allied Professions Medal from the American Institute of Architects.
+Hideo is featured in The Cultural Landscape Foundation’s Pioneers of American Landscape Design initiative.

 Noted among Hideo’s contributions was his multidisciplinary design approach, which grew out of his recognition of the complex nature of modern environmental design problems and the specialization and teamwork required to solve them.
 With unusual foresight, he elevated the study and practice of landscape architecture by tying it to allied planning and design disciplines and to the evolving social and environmental issues of his time.